 Follow these simple steps to get your linen feeling, looking, and smelling good as new after every wash:

-- Choose the right washing method.
+Choose the right washing method.
 Dry Clean your linen in order to retain its crispness.
 For fabric softening, or if your linen is embroidered or embellished with lace, hand wash the item using good quality detergents in cool water.
-Have a look at this useful guide to hand washing linen, here.
+Have a look at this useful guide to hand washing linen.
 If you’re using a machine to wash your everyday linen, always check the care label.

-- Choose the right product.
+Choose the right product.
 Use a mild detergent to avoid damaging the fibres and add Comfort Intense Fresh Sky Conditioner to give the fabric a special treatment.
 This will leave clothes feeling softer, smoother, and less wrinkled.
 Our fabric conditioners also contribute to a better planet through concentrated products and reduced plastic waste.
-Learn more about our change for the better here.

 Now that you know how to care for linen and how sustainable it can be, you can rest assured that you’re benefiting both your wardrobe and our beautiful blue planet.
 In other words, fashion with a greater purpose!